AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### Use an API tool for testing the endpoints

 While you can use any third-party API testing tool, we'll use Postman to test the endpoints.
-The examples in this document use Postman for endpoint testing.
+The examples in this document use Postman for testing the endpoints.

 1. Open Postman and create a new request.
 2. Select the Authorization tab.